pnnl/memgaze/README-notes.md

   - run scripts: memgaze-*:
     - memgaze-*: libexec

-    - do not always collect call graph
+    - example for system-wide collection?

-  - Perf/Intel PT and application vs. system-wide
+    - on nuke, the 'lbr' spec is ignored? any warning?

-    - 'perf script' patch (user-level) hack to non-linked/related ip pointer.
+    ??? without --per-thread, perf opens a fd on each core because it has a buffer/event per cpu; size (129 pages  4 k)

-    - See "Other notes": --per-thread???
+    ??? perf-event-disable (ioctl) should have an effect when it returns (write to msr)

 * Minor:
   - Try Release-2022.04.15 (2022.04.15)

 * Bugs:
-  - mem-anlys only reads one auxiliary file even if multiple are needed
+  - mem-anlys only reads only one load-classification file even if multiple are needed
     - results in some instructions with unknown laod classes

   - Our window analysis algorithm uses pre-selected bins to create the histogram.
 Due to the variation of sample sizes window sizes also vary.
 This can create a binning anomaly at the largest one or two window sizes.
 Since \fpSym  should never get smaller in a larger window, we force each bin to take the maximum of the current and previous windows.
 This anomaly only happens when there are constant loads instrumented for our quantitative approach.
 To address this issue we are working on a more detailed fix.